ishiland/ArcGIS-License-Tracker/README.md

 Tests can be ran using `python manage.py test`

 ## Development
-For development, a few things -
+A few things -
  - To specify a development environment, open a powershell window and enter the following:
    `$env:FLASK_ENV = "development"`
- - Once running in the dev environment, the app will not automatically start a background process for license reading.
-This is because the development server will spawn a duplicate background process because of the flask "reloader" feature.
-Use the command `python manage.py read_once` to start a one-time read process.
+ - When running in the dev environment, the app will not automatically start a background process for license reading.
+This is because the development server will spawn a duplicate background process due to the flask "reloader" feature.
+The command `python manage.py read_once` will run a one-time read process.
  - The database design is as follows:

    ![alt text](database.PNG "Database Diagram")